Shopify/slate/docs/commands/index.md

 slate watch [--options]
 ```

 Sets up the watchers for all theme assets and deploys the compiled versions to your specified environment (default is `development`).
+Also opens a [Browsersync](https://browsersync.io/) window with live reloading after changing and saving a file.

 ##### Options
 ```
 -e, --env  deploy to a specific environment
+-n, --nosync  disable Browsersync
 ```

+> **Note about Browsersync on HTTPS:** The first time you run `slate watch` or `start` you will get an unsafe connection browser notice.
+This is expected because all Shopify stores run on HTTPS but no certificate exists for your localhost.
+Proceed through this warning to view your store.

 ### start